Mini Cooper Electric review

 What it’s like to drive, and how quiet it is

-Go for the entry-level Mini Cooper E and you'll get a single 181bhp electric motor driving the front wheels.
-That gives surprisingly nippy acceleration, with 0-62mph in 7.3 seconds, which is quick enough to leave most rivals, including the MG4 and Peugeot e-208, trailing.
+Go for the entry-level Cooper E and you'll get a single 181bhp electric motor driving the front wheels.
+That gives surprisingly nippy acceleration (0-62mph in 7.3sec) – enough to leave most rivals, including the MG4 and Peugeot e-208, trailing way behind.

-The Cooper SE, meanwhile, has an even more powerful 215bhp motor that slingshots it from 0-62mph in just 6.7 seconds.
-That's faster than an Abarth 500e – a car its maker markets as a proper hot hatch.
-The SE surges forward when you put your foot down, and there's a variety of sound effects you can choose from to add to the experience.
-Or, if you're not in the mood, just switch them all off.
+The Cooper SE has an even more powerful 215bhp motor that slingshots it from 0-62mph in just 6.7 seconds.
+That's faster than an Abarth 500e – a car its maker markets as a proper hot hatchback.
+The SE surges forwards when you put your foot down, and both versions of the Cooper Electric play sound effects as you accelerate (if you're not in the mood, you can switch them off).

 That's why we think most buyers are better off stumping up for the Cooper SE.
-Yes, this pushes up the price significantly, but gets you a larger (49.2kWh) battery for an official range of up to 250 miles.
-This makes the Mini a far more usable everyday car, which you won't dread taking on longer journeys.
+Yes, it pushes up the price significantly but gets you a 49.2kWh battery for an official range of up to 250 miles.
+This makes the electric Mini a far more usable everyday car, which you won't dread taking on longer journeys.
 Expect 140-215 miles in the real world.
-The slightly faster acceleration is merely a bonus.

 Mini COOPER image

 There's more good news when it comes to handling.
-The Cooper Electric feels light, agile and has plenty of grip, allowing you to fly round corners quicker than you would in an MG4 or Corsa Electric.
-It isn't quite the go-kart Mini would like you to believe it is, but you'll still have plenty of fun along a twisting country road.
+The Cooper Electric feels light, agile and has plenty of grip, allowing you to corner more quickly than you would in an MG4 or Corsa Electric.
+It's not quite the go-kart Mini would like you to believe it is, but you'll still have plenty of fun along a twisting country road.

-The sharp, direct steering helps here, giving you the confidence to attack corners and trust the front wheels are going to go where you aim them.
-The steering works well around town, too, making the Mini easy to manoeuvre in tight situations.
+The sharp, direct steering gives you the confidence to attack corners and trust the front wheels are going to go where you aim them.
+The steering works well around town too, making the Mini easy to manoeuvre in tight situations.

 Interior